sanson0/outrun/README.md

 * to improve coordination
 * to improve your speed

+### User stories

+As a player, I would like:-
+* to be entertained!
+* a game that requires memorising patterns so that I can improve my memory
+* a game that requires coordination so that I can improve it.
+* to progress through the game so that I can escape danger.
+* a lot of interaction with the game so I feel involved.
+* an easy and hard mode so I can remain challenged as I improve at the game.

 ## Features of the game

 * The game has a boardgame layout with 25 tiles in main area.